elsiechu0402/portfolio3_operations_simulation/docs/index.md

 <div class="results-explanation" markdown="1">

 Table 3 compares the average performance of the five resource configurations based on 30 simulation replications for each scenario.
 Add One Picker and Add One Shipping Station produced results close to the baseline, which had an average throughput of **75.267 orders**, an average total waiting time of **49.680 minutes**, and an average completion time of **67.781 minutes**.
 Add One Packer produced a much larger improvement, increasing throughput to **91.233 orders** and reducing total waiting time to **8.643 minutes**.
-Balanced Capacity achieved the best overall performance among the five tested configurations, with the highest throughput (**92.733 orders**), the lowest total waiting time (**6.737 minutes**), and the lowest completion time (**24.755 minutes**).
+Balanced Capacity achieved the best overall performance among the five tested configurations, with the highest throughput of **92.733 orders**, the lowest total waiting time of **6.737 minutes**, and the lowest completion time of **24.755 minutes**.

 </div>